 2 AM in the morning, I am downloading an internship providing platform app and in the haste of my thoughts, I apply to the first internship that I stumbled upon.
 Immediately my interviews are scheduled, I walk in, formally dressed, and completely nervous.
 I hadn't given my interview yet, but the moment I entered, a sense of belonging, a sense of warmth was the first thing I felt.

 I got selected and joined immediately the next day.
-Since then, I have left no stones unturned.
+Since then, I have left no stone unturned.

-When it comes to people over here, I have heard my friends, my peers say “Your office colleagues cannot be your friends”.
+When it comes to people over here, I have heard my friends say “Your office colleagues cannot be your friends”.
 But it's not the same here.
 Each and every person is ready to help, ready to contribute, and never judge, it's just like family.